What to Do About Grading Lessons

 None of these sources give a sound basis for judgement in isolation but, when taken with others, any view will be much stronger.

 Of course, schools will have to have a view, backed up by evidence, about the quality of teaching, and any trends evolving, at whole school, subject, phase, year group or even individual level.
 Not only should this inform Performance Management, any training and professional development activities but it will be looked at during inspection.

 Thus it is important that schools have a secure process which keeps track of the quality of teaching, analyses strengths and areas for development and can demonstrate impact of actions.
 Being able to access this information instantly is obviously of further benefit to leaders.

-Lessons Learned – Teaching and Learning Development System
+Lessons Learned – Teaching and Learning Development Module

-The system allows your school to observe against your own framework, offering comprehensive grade descriptors as evidence for your chosen judgement.
-Because it is Internet based you can save comments using an ipad or Android Tablet in real time during an observation.
+Lessons Learned is an online system that allows your school to observe against your own framework, offering comprehensive grade descriptors as evidence for your chosen judgement.
+Because it is online you can save comments using an iPad or other tablet in real time during an observation.
 After discussion and agreement about any judgements and development points the results are then immediately saved on the school system.